Different Types of EV Batteries Used in Electric Vehicles

 Nickel-Metal Hydride (NiMH) Batteries

-Chances are you experienced the NiMH batteries if you have ever driven a hybrid, and they have a small role to fill in fully electric cars.
+Chances are, you have experienced NiMH batteries if you have ever driven a hybrid, and they have a small role to fill in fully electric cars.

 They are a one stop charging station in the form of a NiMH battery as they are perfect for consistent charging and discharging.
 However, they pack less energy and are heavier, making the range much shorter.